-- 3) Log onto reconfig.hcs.ufl.edu using an ssh client (e.g. putty) using your Gatorlink account information. - 4) From the provided shell, run the following command: /usr/bin/zedboard/setup/setup_account.sh - 5) Use an scp program (e.g. WinSCP) to transfer the provided code with the bitfile into your account on reconfig.hcs.ufl.edu. - 6) From reconfig.hcs.ufl.edu, compile the C++ code using "make".
-Make sure there are no errors or warnings. - 7) Run your code on a ZedBoard using:
+- 3) Log onto reconfig.hcs.ufl.edu using an ssh client (e.g. putty) using your Gatorlink account information. - 4) From the provided shell, run the following command: /usr/bin/zedboard/setup/setup\account.sh - 5) Log off the server and then log back on. - 6) Use an scp program (e.g. WinSCP) to transfer the provided code with the bitfile into your account on reconfig.hcs.ufl.edu. - 7) From reconfig.hcs.ufl.edu, compile the C++ code using "make".
+Make sure there are no errors or warnings. - 8) Run your code on a ZedBoard using:

-zed_schedule.py ./zed_app part1.bit
+zed schedule.py ./zed app part1.bit

-zed_schedule is a scheduling script that connects to the board server and finds an available board.
-If a board is available, the script copies your current directory to the selected board and then runs the specified executable (e.g., ./zed_app).
+zed\schedule is a scheduling script that connects to the board server and finds an available board.
+If a board is available, the script copies your current directory to the selected board and then runs the specified executable (e.g., ./zed\app).